Tony Pope

-Anthony J. Pope (March 22, 1947 – February 11, 2004), also known as "Anthony Mozdy," was an American voice actor.
-He is best remembered for voicing Goofy for eleven years.
-He also worked on the first two DVDs of LeapFrog, voicing Mr. Websley and Professor Quigley on The Letter Factory and Talking Words Factory (2003).
+Anthony J. Pope (March 22, 1947 – February 11, 2004) was an American voice actor.
+He appeared in over 100 titles during his three-decade career, including as the voice of Goofy from 1979 to 1988.
+His anime roles include Colonel Shikishima in the Streamline Pictures dub of Akira (1988) and Shunsaku Ban in Metropolis (2001).
+Pope also provided the voice for the Tiger Electronics toy Furby.

 Early life

-Anthony J. Pope was born in Cleveland, Ohio, on March 22, 1947.
+Anthony J. Pope was born in Cleveland, Ohio, on March 22, 1947, to Thomas and Katherine Pope (née Mozdy).

 Career

-After graduating from college, Pope moved to Los Angeles, California in 1973 were he officially began his career as a voice actor.
-He was known for providing the voice of Furby in English and five other languages.
-He was also the voice of Goofy for eleven years garnering seventeen Gold and Platinum records.
+After graduating from college, Pope moved to Los Angeles, California in 1973 where he officially began his career as a voice actor.
+His mentor was Daws Butler who was best known as the voice of Yogi Bear and Huckleberry Hound.
+Pope was known for providing the voice of Furby in English and five other languages.
+He was also the voice of Goofy for 11 years, garnering 17 Gold and Platinum records.
 His voice is prominent at Disneyland on several rides, as well as in the JumpStart products by Knowledge Adventure.

 Personal life

-Pope married actress Patricia Lentz in 1984, together they have three children.
-They remained married until his death in 2004.
+Pope married actress Patricia Lentz in 1984 and had three children together.

 Death

-He died on February 11, 2004, from complications of leg surgery at the age of 56 in Burbank, California.
+Pope died on February 11, 2004, from complications of leg surgery at the age of 56 in Burbank, California.
 He was buried at Forest Lawn – Hollywood Hills Cemetery.
-He was survived by his wife and three children, his daughter Marcella Lentz-Pope is an actress.